earthdiver/psBitcoin/README.md

 ### Notes
 - **BitcoinWallet.ps1 does not access the network at all.**
 - `GetBalance` and `GetUTXO` functions, along with the four other functions that call GetUTXO in BitcoinTransaction.ps1, connect to the Internet.
-- For enhanced security, it is recommended to use the tool with network disabled in Windows Sandbox, considering the risk of malware infection on your PC.
+- For enhanced security, it is recommended to use the tool with the network disabled in Windows Sandbox, considering the risk of malware infection on your PC.
 Save the following code as a text file with the extension .wsb on your desktop, and double-click it to start the sandbox with the network disabled.

 ```NoNetwork.wsb